danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 Circling back to my birthday ask.
 What I'm asking for is awareness.
 That patients and caregivers hear that ketogenic metabolic therapy has evidence as an adjunct, and that it's worth raising with an oncology team.
 Beyond that:

-**More research.** The studies so far are small, and the strongest version of the therapy, press-pulse, has only been tested in animals.
+**More research:** The studies so far are small, and the strongest version of the therapy, press-pulse, has only been tested in animals.
 Phase 3 trials, the kind rigorous enough to settle whether this belongs in standard care, are the missing piece.

-**Wider access to supervision.** Trained clinicians who can run this safely, so it isn't limited to the patients resourceful enough to find their own way to it.
+**Wider access:** Trained clinicians who can run this safely, so it isn't limited to the patients resourceful enough to find their own way to it.

 The payoff isn't only measured in survival months.
 A patient who isn't nauseated, who feels better, can keep working, keep contributing, and keep dignity intact.